-On the upper triple clamp there are two holes a distance of A apart.
+On the upper triple clamp there are two holes at a distance of (A) apart.

-Hole distance A 15 mm (0.59 in)
+Hole distance (A) 15 mm (0.59 in)

 The handlebar can be mounted in two different positions.
-In this way, the handlebar can be mounted in the position that is most comfortable for the rider.
+In this way, the handlebar can be mounted in the most comfortable position for the rider.